jennifer-culbertson/oels2025/oels_practical_wk8.md

 # Acknowledgments

-For this demo experiment we are using audio stims recorded by former Centre for Language Evolution RA Rachel Kindellan, who was the confederate in Loy & Smith (2021).
+For this demo experiment we are using audio stims recorded by former Centre for Language Evolution research assistant Rachel Kindellan, who was the confederate in Loy & Smith (2021).
 The images are the ones we used in the experiments described in the paper.

 # A confederate priming experiment